candycode/qpy/README.md

 Being a binding between Qt and Python the only dependencies are Python and a Qt distribution.
-You should be able to build QPython on any platform that works with Qt >= 4.7 and Python >= 2.6.
+You should be able to build QPy on any platform that works with Qt >= 4.7 and Python >= 2.6.
 I am personally using QPy on the following platforms (64bit versions only):